php-http/documentation/docs/discovery.md

 # Discovery

 The discovery service is a set of static classes which allows to find and use installed resources.
-This is especially useful when used with some virtual packages providing an implementation (`php-http/adapter-implementation`, `psr/http-message-implementation`).
+This is useful in libraries that want to offer zero-configuration services and rely only on the virtual packages, e.g. `php-http/adapter-implementation` or `psr/http-message-implementation`.

 Currently available discovery services: